JimChenWYU/yii2-flysystem-contract/README.md

 # yii2-flysystem-contract

-The flysystem extension contract for the Yii framework
+The flysystem extension contract for the Yii framework, the contract class is from [creocoder/yii2-flysystem](https://github.com/creocoder/yii2-flysystem/tree/master/src), the repo's purpose is to separate the abstraction and implementation.

 ## Installing